lauravoelker/lauravoelker.github.io/_pages/about.md

 ### Let’s connect!

-Whether you have questions, want to share your story, or just want to network.
+Whether you have questions, want to share your story, or just want to network. <br>
 I’m always open for a conversation and new perspectives.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/laura-v%C3%B6lker-1885451b5/)